-When Captain Marvel leapt into flight, Bostwick would run onto a springboard, catapult over the camera and land safely on a wrestling mat.
+When Captain Marvel leapt into flight, Bostwick would run onto a springboard, catapult over the camera and land safely on a pile of stunt boxes.

 For Shazam!‘s second and third seasons, Captain Marvel’s flights were created optically with a matte, with John Davey suspended in the studio.